syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-themes.md

 ## Office 2019 theme

-It provides support for applying office 2019 theme to `PdfViewerControl` and its associated elements.
+It provides support for applying Office 2019 theme to `PdfViewerControl` and its associated elements.
 Before applying this theme to the control, the `Office2016Theme` assembly should be loaded in the main entry point of the application.
 Refer to the following code to load the assembly using [SkinManager](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.SkinManager.html).

 {% tabs %}
 {% highlight c# %}